techidaily/site-games-able/source/_posts/skillful-strokes-rhythm-games-on-tablets.md

  Beyond this, other tablet lines have some good entries, like Huion, Veikk, and XP Pen.
 Primarily, look out for a tablet that has minimal hardware smoothing.
 Hardware smoothing attempts to smooth the cursor movement at a hardware level.
 While this is very helpful when drawing, it can be inconvenient for higher-level rhythm game players because of the control it takes away.

  Another feature you want to avoid when searching for the right graphics tablet is a display.
-The[pen display vs. graphics tablet debate](https://www.makeuseof.com/pen-displays-vs-graphics-tablets/) is clear-cut as far as rhythm games are concerned.
+The [pen display vs. graphics tablet debate](https://www.makeuseof.com/pen-displays-vs-graphics-tablets/) is clear-cut as far as rhythm games are concerned.
 The screen is great for artists, but the input latency and refresh rate costs are far too great for rhythm gamers.

 ## 2\.
 Set Up a Good Tablet Driver